JamesKindon/jkindon.github.io/_posts/2019-06-12-profile-management-in-2019-what-how-why.md

 share-img: /assets/img/profile-management-in-2019-what-how-why/Options.jpg
 tags: [Citrix, FSLogix, Profiles, UPM, WEM, Windows, XenApp]
 categories: [Citrix, FSLogix, Profiles, UPM, WEM, Windows, XenApp]
+redirect_from:
+    - /2019/06/12/profile-management-in-2019-what-how-why
+    - /2019/06/12/profile-management-in-2019-what-how-why/
 ---

 ![Options]({{site.baseurl}}/assets/img/profile-management-in-2019-what-how-why/Options.jpg)

 EUC and User Profiles.
 Everyone's favourite topic and one that can raise some heated discussions on why, how, who, when and what should I do to manage these things, ideally with as little administrative sleepless nights as possible.
 Profile Management has not typically been the friend of your every day fun loving EUC admin.

 The last few years has been interesting in this space, with technologies and techniques popping up all over the place trying to ease the pain.
 The rapid releases of Windows 10 in particular have managed to create that much noise around profile management that the world is full of opinions and views on how to deal with the chaos in the EUC space.
 So here is my take on it.

 ## The Basics.
 What is a user profile and is it that important?

 A user profile is effectively a collection of settings and configurations which define how the user operates and interacts with their desktop environment.
 Some of this is customisable and set by the user (backgrounds, taskbars, desktop icons and layouts) and some of this is set by IT departments by using a myriad of tools such as Group Policy (GPO), User environment management solutions (UEM), Scripts etc. A profile more often than not, contains application settings and configurations specific to that user.

 Sadly, a profile is typically tied to an operating system version, a Windows 7 profile doesn't work with Windows 8, nor does a Windows 8.1 profile work with Windows 10.
 Hell, half the time Windows profiles don't work between Windows 10 versions and they sure don't work between desktop and Server OS which isn't much fun at all.